 An E&O policy is not required for New Mexico Notaries but is strongly recommended.
 Unlike a surety bond that protects signers, an E&O insurance policy protects you from costly legal fees that may arise from unintentional mistakes.

-Yes, Senate Bill 12 was enacted and took effect on January 1, 2022.
-Under the new law, Notaries can provide their services to signers located within and outside of New Mexico as long as the Notaries themselves are within the state at the time of the notarial act.
+Senate Bill 12 took effect on January 1, 2022, allowing Notaries to provide remote online notarization services.
+Signers may be located within or outside of New Mexico, but Notaries themselves must be physically located in the state at the time of the notarial act.

-Notaries in New Mexico can perform the following acts virtually:
+Notaries in New Mexico may perform the following acts remotely:

 • Taking an acknowledgment